 So what's the deal?
 Should we all turn our briskets over and go fat side down?

-Fat Side Up - Pro: It makes perfect sense.
+Pro: It makes perfect sense.
 Put a 14-pound brisket in the smoker and pull out 11 pounds of meat (or there about) 15 to 20 hours later.
 There is also a drip pan full of melted beef fat.
-If the brisket is placed fat side up all this melting fat will pour over and through the brisket keeping it moist.
+If the brisket is placed fat side up, all this melting fat will pour over and through the brisket, keeping it moist.

-Fat Side Down - Pro: Heat rising over the brisket is the primary source of drying.
-By using the fat cap of the brisket (the thick layer of fat on one side of the brisket) as a shield between the intense heat of the fire and the delicate meat will give a more tender brisket with a lot less surface drying.
+Pro: Heat rising over the brisket is the primary source of drying.
+By using the fat cap of the brisket as a shield between the intense heat of the fire and the delicate meat, you'll end up with a more tender brisket with a lot less surface drying.

-Brisket Flipping - Pro: By flipping the brisket over every few hours (typically two) and basting you get the best of both worlds.
+Pro: By flipping the brisket over every few hours (typically two), and basting you get the best of both worlds.
 The added bonus is that the side turned away from the heat will have a chance to rest and reabsorb some moisture.
 You don't get one side two dried out while the brisket will get basted by the melting fat cap for half the total cooking time.

 - Start with a well-marbled brisket with a thin layer of fat (cap)

 - Keep fat on the brisket